Coaching .. what a great job!

 "I discovered that when I believe my thoughts, I suffered, but that when I didn't believe them, I didn't suffer, and that this is true for every human being." - Byron Katie

-My further studies in NLP and coaching at, among others, the “1e Verdieping” in Delft, gave me many new insights and tools.
+My further studies in Coaching, NLP and Systemic Work at, among others, the “1e Verdieping” in Delft, gave me many new insights and tools.
 I learned to accept myself, trust again in feeling and body, no longer just trusting my overcrowded head.

 Just some aspects of my life, I am very curious about your journey….